 Section 1-75(c)(1)(R)(2)(iv) requires that RECs delivered to an eligible self-direct customer from a qualifying facility or facilities "be equivalent in volume to at least 40% of the eligible self-direct customer's usage, determined annually by the eligible self-direct customer's usage during the previous delivery year, measured to the nearest megawatt-hour."
 Thus, if a customer used 10,000 megawatt-hours in the previous delivery year, then the contracted delivery quantity must be at least 4,000 RECs.
-A customer may receive and retire additional RECs from that same facility, although no additional credit is provided beyond the applicable published self-direct credit amount,268 with that published self-direct credit operates in a binary manner-if a customer qualifies, then the entirety of the customer's load no longer included in the denominator used for determining how many RECs must be procured by the IPA to meet Section 1-75(c)(1)'s RPS goals.
+A customer may receive and retire additional RECs from that same facility, although no additional credit is provided beyond the applicable published self-direct credit amount, 280 with that published self-direct credit amount then applying to the entirety of that customer's load.
+Thus, the self-direct credit operates in a binary manner-if a customer qualifies, then the entirety of the customer's volumetric RPS charges are credited accordingly, with that customer's load no longer included in the denominator used for determining how many RECs must be procured by the IPA to meet Section 1-75(c)(1)'s RPS goals.

 The Agency received feedback on its draft 2024 Plan, noting that the statutory requirement that REC deliveries be equivalent in volume to 40% of the customer's usage is a higher threshold than the current RPS target.
 Commentors suggested that the self-direct program should be modified to allow for participation where a participating customer's REC deliveries do not meet this 40% threshold.
-Those commenters argue that this change would increase participation in the program and increase progress towards achievement of the RPS goals.
+Those commenters argueargued that this change would increase participation in the program and increase progress towards achievement of the RPS goals.
 As this requirement stems from the statute and not the Plan itself, the Agency is unable to modify this delivery quantity requirement absent a legislative change.